writethedocs/www/docs/presentations/index.rst

 These presentations are available for anyone to give at a local user group or conference.
 We hope that you can use them to evangalize the idea of writing documentation.

+If you have feedback or want to make improvements, please submit them to our repository on GitHub: https://github.com/writethedocs/docs/issues

 Beginner
 ~~~~~~~~